Cornwall Minerals Railway: Branches

-Collapse of mineral trade
+Economic reality

 Mineral extraction in Cornwall was always susceptible to world price fluctuations and at the time of opening of the CMR lines, cheap iron ore production in Spain and elsewhere developed and made the Cornish mines uneconomic; numerous iron ore mines closed suddenly.
 Contracts had been agreed with certain mines guaranteeing volumes of carrying, which they were now unable to satisfy; the CMR sued the Cornish Consolidated Mines Corporation, but this simply resulted in the Cornish Consolidated Mines Corporation going into liquidation.

 In addition china clay production was significantly reduced by agreement between the pit owners, following price depression due to over-production.
 These factors led to a desperate situation for the CMR which had made considerable financial outlays and was now unable to obtain income, and some major shareholders were severely embarrassed.

-Passengers

 Seeing the income from mineral traffic so deficient, the company started a passenger service between Fowey and Newquay, using six second-hand coaches probably obtained from the Midland Railway.
 This started on 20 July 1876; two trains ran each way, taking 95 minutes for the 26 mi journey.

 Lease to the Great Western Railway

 The CMR's financial situation became increasingly difficult, and the only way out seemed to be a lease to the Great Western Railway (GWR).
-(The Associated Companies, consisting of the original GWR, the Bristol and Exeter Railway and the South Devon Railway which had amalgamated in February 1876, forming a large and powerful railway company, also using the name Great Western Railway.
+(The 'Associated Companies', consisting of the original GWR, the Bristol and Exeter Railway and the South Devon Railway which had amalgamated in February 1876, forming a large and powerful railway company, also using the name Great Western Railway.
 The GWR was also lessee of the Cornwall Railway.)

 Lease of the CMR to the GWR was agreed on 30 April 1877, and was authorised by act of Parliament, the Cornwall Minerals Railway Act 1877 (40 & 41 Vict. c. ccxxiii), on 10 August 1877; it took formal effect on 1 October 1877 and was for a term of 999 years.
 The GWR was to receive 53.11% of gross receipts.

 At that time there was no connection between the GWR (ex Cornwall Railway) line and the CMR at Par, but the lease encouraged the GWR to make a connection; a double track narrow gauge line was built from Par (CMR station) to the GWR station; this opened on 1 January 1879; the CMR Par station was renamed St Blazey.
 There was of course a break of gauge at Par GWR.